 4. You then have the option to send Facebook revenue from Ruler to your Google Analytics account.
 Allowing you to compare the performance of your marketing based on real value and not just the number of conversions generated.

-Ruler Analytics is also capable of tracking phone calls that were generated from Facebook.
+Ruler is also capable of tracking phone calls that were generated from Facebook.
 We won’t go into that here as we have an entire guide dedicated to tracking offline Facebook conversions.

 You need to ensure that your Google Analytics and Facebook accounts work together so that you can gain a better understanding of the performance of your advertising campaigns.